jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 ![image](/assets/images/post3_summer_map.png)

 Starting with the summer analysis, we see the general pattern that southern states with hotter summers and presumably more air-conditioning usage have a higher relative electricity consumtion than northern states with cooler summers.
-The states with the highest summer peak values (Nevada and
-Arizona) have the two cities with the [highest number of days](https://www.currentresults.com/Weather-Extremes/US/hottest-cities.php).that reach
-100&deg;F (Austin, TX is a distant third).
+The states with the highest summer peak values (Nevada at 2.x and Arizona at 2.x) have the two cities -- Las Vegas and Phoenix -- with the [highest number of days](https://www.currentresults.com/Weather-Extremes/US/hottest-cities.php) that reach 100&deg;F (Austin, TX is a distant third).